 - 1. To guarantee enrollment upon acceptance, the candidate must make a \$100.00 non-refundable deposit. - 2.
+The Technical Standard agreement with the official signature. - 3.
 The student must submit a health certificate and a physical examination by a licensed physician with the laboratory and test required.